 A show produced by Global Thinking Foundation, written, interpreted and directed by a man, Luca Vullo.
 Luca interacts with the public questions the importance of women in life, its centrality in the ecosystem and society.
 This is a praise to the female gender, that will lead the protagonist to make a deep self-analysis on his behaviour with women, recognizing at the end a central role for an egalitarian and sustainable development of society.

-Visit the Events’ section of our site to be updated on all the new activities of 2020:
+Visit the Events’ section of our site to be updated on all the new activities: